nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 The database is a core component for your Nuxeo cluster infrastructure, since it will store the document hierarchy, all document properties, and will be used as well for various queries.
 Nuxeo supports many databases, both NoSQL and relational ones.
 Among them, MongoDB and PostgreSQL currently provide the best overall performances for Nuxeo usage.

+{{#> callout type='note' heading='MongoDB'}}
+Best performances are obtained using MongoDB because it is a document based database.
+It is built to manage large volumes and is highly scalable.
+Moreover, using MongoDB allows you to manage key/value stores, and therefore avoid a Redis deployment.
+{{/callout}}

 Each database has its own solutions for high availability, therefore we may not recommend a specific option here.
 You may however refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.

 ## Elasticsearch